 Greetings!
-My name is Cheyenne Eller and I am excited to announce that I am the fall communications intern at the Animal Agriculture Alliance.
+My name is Cheyenne Eller and I am excited to announce my next step in paving my career path in agriculture.
+I am the fall communications intern at the Animal Agriculture Alliance!
 Here’s a little about myself…

 I didn’t have the classic growing-up-on-a-farm childhood that many people involved in agriculture do.
 I grew up in a suburban town, but frequently visited my family’s cattle and tobacco farm.
 Spending time on the farm had me convinced I was born in the wrong generation.
 Farmers have always inspired me with the dedication they put into their 24/7 job.
 I wish that more people grew up with some type of farm experience because it really teaches you respect and a work ethic like no other.

 My journey began in 5th grade when my parents thought horse back riding lessons would be a cute birthday present.
 They assumed it would be a once a week, hour commitment, tops.
 They quickly learned that riding a horse isn’t like going to soccer practice or karate class.
 You don’t get dropped off for your 5:00 p.m., 30-minute, lesson and leave at 5:30.
 Instead, you must get there a half hour early to groom your horse and put the tack on yourself.
 At the end of the lesson your reward is getting to give your horse a good brush or bath and then taking them on a walk to graze.
 Oh, and don’t forget to put all of the stuff you used back exactly where you found it!

 If I was good that week my parents would let me, after much begging, stay longer to give treats to all of the other horses in the barn (it’s not fair if you skip one).
 I remember saving the snack bags of carrots I would get every day from the school cafeteria to take with me to my weekly lesson.
 My parents would be lucky to get me in the car by 6:00, but I would have been happy to stay all night.
 To this day I still work and spend free time at the barn throughout the week and weekends, willingly.